 Name Robert M. Rosenberg Age 71 Directors and Their Principal Occupations / Business Experience Mr. Rosenberg served as President and Chief Executive Officer of Allied Domecq Retailing, USA from 1993 until his retirement in August 1999.
-Dennis F. Hightower 67 D Mr. Hightower served as Chief Executive Officer of Europe Online Networks, S.A., a broadl interactive entertainment provider, from June 2000 until his retirement in February 2001.
-He Professor of Management at the Harvard Business School from July 1997 to June 2000 and a Senior Lecturer from July 1996 to June 1997.
-Directors with Terms Expiring in 2011 (Class I Directors) Director Name Andrew B. Balson Age 42 Mr. Balson has been a Managing Director of Bain Capital, LLC, a global investment company, since January 2001.
+Director Since 1999 Dennis F. Hightower 67 Mr. Hightower served as Chief Executive Officer of Europe Online Networks, S.A., a broadband nteractive entertainment provider, from June 2000 until his retirement in February 2001.
+He was Professor of Management at the Harvard Business School from July 1997 to June 2000 and a Senior Lecturer from July 1996 to June 1997.
+D irectors with Terms Expiring in 2011 (Class I Directors) Name Age Directors and Their Principal Occupations / Business Experience Director Since Andrew B. Balson 42 Mr. Balson has been a Managing Director of Bain Capital, LLC, a global investment company, since January 2001.
 Mr. Balson became a Principal of Bain Capital in June 1998.
 1999 Vernon "Bud" O. Hamilton 66 Mr. Hamilton served in various executive positions for Procter & Gamble from 1966 until his retirement in 2003.
 Mr. Hamilton most recently served as Vice President, Innovation-Research & Development-Global from 2002 through 2003.
 He also served as Vice President of Procter & Gamble Customer Business Development-North America from 1999 to 2001.
 2005